br3d/3x-ui-exporter/README.md

 ![browser.png][browser-screenshot]

+The exporter provides two endpoints:
+- `/metrics` - Exporter's own metrics
+- `/scrape` - 3X-UI (V2Ray/Xray) metrics

-Click the `Scrape V2Ray Metrics` and the exporter will expose all metrics including V2Ray runtime and statistics data in the Prometheus metrics format, for example:
+Click the `Scrape V2Ray Metrics` and the exporter will expose all metrics including 3X-UI runtime and statistics data in the Prometheus metrics format, for example:

 ```
 ...
-# HELP v2ray_up Indicate scrape succeeded or not
+# HELP xray_up Indicate scrape succeeded or not
-# TYPE v2ray_up gauge
+# TYPE xray_up gauge
-v2ray_up 1
+xray_up 1
-# HELP v2ray_uptime_seconds V2Ray uptime in seconds
+# HELP xray_uptime_seconds 3X-UI uptime in seconds
-# TYPE v2ray_uptime_seconds gauge
+# TYPE xray_uptime_seconds gauge
-v2ray_uptime_seconds 150624
+xray_uptime_seconds 150624
 ...
 ```

-If `v2ray_up 1` doesn't exist in the response, that means the scrape was failed, please check out the logs (STDOUT or STDERR) of V2Ray Exporter for more detailed information.
+If `xray_up 1` doesn't exist in the response, that means the scrape was failed, please check out the logs (STDOUT or STDERR) of 3X-UI Exporter for more detailed information.

 We have the metrics exposed.
 Now let Prometheus scrapes these data points and visualize them with Grafana.
 Here is an example Promtheus configuration: